clojure/tools.cli/README.md

 (defn validate-args
   "Validate command line arguments.
-Either return a map indicating the program should exit (with a error message, and optional ok status), or a map indicating the action the program should take and the options provided."
+Either return a map indicating the program should exit (with an error message, and optional ok status), or a map indicating the action the program should take and the options provided."
   [args]
   (let [{:keys [options arguments errors summary]} (parse-opts args cli-options)]